playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 <ng-template [ngTemplateOutlet]="bool ? ngIfTrueCondTempl : templHere"></ng-template>
 ```

-While this is not how the `ngIf` structural template works internally (we'll touch on that in a bit, including taking a look at how Angular's source code is written), this is a good introduction to the `ngTemplateOutlet` input to the `ng-template` component.
+> While this is not how the `ngIf` structural template works internally, this is a good introduction to the `ngTemplateOutlet` directive, which adds functionality to the `ng-template` tag.
+>
+> If you're curious to how Angular's `ngIf` works, read on dear visitor.

-While I'd mentioned previously that `ng-template` does not render to the DOM, because we're using `ngTemplateOutlet`, it will create an embedded view based on the template passed into it.
+While I'd mentioned previously that `ng-template` does not render to the DOM, because we're using `ngTemplateOutlet`, it will render the template defined in the passed `ng-template`.

+This template that's defined by `ng-template` is called a "view", and when it is rendered to the screen it is called an "embedded view".

 This embedded view will be located in the DOM where the `ng-template` that used the `ngTemplateOutlet` directive.
 Knowing that, you can see that the following example would show the user three of the most mythical beasts imaginable:

 ```html
 <ng-template #templateName><button>🦄🦄🦄</button></ng-template>
 <ng-template [ngTemplateOutlet]="templateName"></ng-template>
 ```

-Once you understand that, combined with knowing about template variables ([which we covered at the beggining of this section](#introductory-example)), it can be easier to understand that we're just doing a turnary to pass the correct template based on the value of `bool` to create an embedded view of that template.
+Once you understand that, combined with knowing about template reference variables ([which we covered at the beggining of this section](#introductory-example)), it can be easier to understand that we're just doing a turnary to pass the correct template based on the value of `bool` to create an embedded view of that template.

 ## Pass Data To Templates - The Template Context